owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 In a complex system where there are lots of screens, views become a very busy place for extracting state and behavior from models.
 The [Presentation Model][14] comes to ease the pain:

 > Presentation Model pulls the state and behavior of the view out into a model class that is part of the presentation.
 The Presentation Model coordinates with the domain layer and provides an interface to the view that minimizes decision making in the view.
-The view either stores all its state in the Presentation Model or synchonizes its state with Presentation Model frequently.
+The view either stores all its state in the Presentation Model or synchronizes its state with Presentation Model frequently.

 As an example, let's build a view for the scenario "creating a store for a user":